 about frame drums

-What is the frame drum?
+What is a frame drum?

 By definition frame drum is a drum in which the diameter of the membrane is larger then the depth of the frame.
 The frame doesn’t have to be round (there are for example a square-shaped frame drums) and membrane can be made from variety of materials.